Popcorn: Cooking methods

+Popcorn street vendor, Dōng Gǎng Lù road, Taiyuan, Shanxi, China (东岗路, 太原, 山西, 中国).
+The popping kettle is visible in black at the center of the picture.

 Popcorn can be cooked with butter or oil.
-It can also be popped in the microwave, a hot dry pan or a hot air popper with no oil or butter.
 Although small quantities can be popped in a stove-top kettle or pot in a home kitchen, commercial sale employs specially designed popcorn machines, which were invented in Chicago, Illinois, by Charles Cretors in 1885.
 Cretors introduced his invention at the Columbian Exposition in 1893.
-At that fair, F. W. Rueckheim introduced a molasses-flavored "Candied Popcorn", the first caramel corn; his brother, Louis Ruekheim, slightly altered the recipe and introduced it as Cracker Jack in 1896.
+At that fair, F.W.Rueckheim introduced a molasses-flavored "Candied Popcorn", the first caramel corn; his brother, Louis Ruekheim, slightly altered the recipe and introduced it as Cracker Jack in 1896.